kolonist/bscoords/README.md

 # Description

-Library to get location from cellural networks information (MCC, MNC, LAC, Cell ID) using Google location services, Yandex location services, OpenCellID, Mylnikov Geo and Mozilla Location Service.
+Library to get location from mobile networks information (MCC, MNC, LAC, Cell ID) using Google, Yandex, OpenCellId, Mylnikov and Mozilla Location Services.

+In this new version library was completely rewritten in pure JavaScript with Promises and no external dependencies.

+All services now work fine, but for some of them you need API keys.

 # Installation